-If you are using AdSence or any affiliate marketing program to show ads on your blog, make sure they do not mislead people.
+If you are using AdSense or any affiliate marketing program to show ads on your blog, make sure they do not mislead people.
 Section 11 and 12 of the cybercrime bill deal with electronic frauds and forgery.
 According to these sections:

-If someone commits a fraud or makes illegal claims will face a 7 years imprisonment and 5 million rupee fine.
-Similarly, the section 20 of the bill has declared writing or posting of malicious codes as punishable crimes.
+If someone commits a fraud or makes illegal claims will face a 7 years imprisonment and 5 million rupees fine.
+Similarly, section 20 of the bill has declared writing or posting of malicious codes as punishable crimes.
 These can be used against those sites that use codes merely to increase clicks.

 Moreover, bloggers will have to be very careful about the claims on their website, the topic they are writing about, and advertisements being shown.
 Anything that (authorities) perceive as suspicious or fraudulent can take the bloggers to jail.

 The bill defines spamming as transmission of harmful, fraudulent, misleading, illegal, or unsolicited information to any person without permission of the recipient or who causes any information system to show any such information for wrongful gain.
 This will directly hit content promotion campaigns.
 Online ads, pop-ups, blogs newsletters, SMS, and email drives; anything can fall prey to it.